-ICC meetings follow a standard agenda and rules of order-loosely based upon Bourinot's Rules of Order (available to borrow at the Innis College Library Service Desk).
-Common agenda items include approval of preview meeting minutes, business arising from those minutes, reports from relevant administrators and student groups, and adjournment.
+ICC meetings follow a standard agenda and rules of order - loosely based upon Bourinot's Rules of Order (available to borrow at the Innis College Library service desk).
+Common agenda items include approval of previous meeting minutes, business arising from those minutes, reports from relevant administrators and student groups, and adjournment.
+Meetings will take place in the Innis Events Room (111 St. George St, ground level) or Room 310E (2 Sussex Avenue, third floor, east wing).
+In-person attendance is strongly encouraged, though a virtual option (MS Teams) will be made available to those who need it.

-The first time council and each board and committee meet, self-introductions and election of a moderator and secretary top the agenda.
+The first time that council and each board and committee meet, the agenda opens with self-introductions and the election of a moderator and secretary.
 The moderator guides members through the agenda, facilitating votes and calling for reports as needed.